 Establish Priorities for Addressing/Correcting Issues

-Establish the priority for addressing concerns based on a number of considerations, including:
+You should establish the priority for addressing concerns based on a number of considerations, including:

 - The level of risk